MambaCapsule: Towards Transparent Cardiac Disease Diagnosis with Electrocardiography Using Mamba Capsule Network: Related work

 \subsection{Capsule Neural Network}

 Capsule network was first proposed in a 2D handwritten digital image classification task and has excellent performance in the view-invariance~\citep{capsule}.
 Later on, it was widely applied to point cloud~\citep{zhao20193d}, image processing~\citep{chen2021receptor,vijayakumar2019comparative}, and tabular learning~\citep{chen2023tabcaps}, graph learning~\citep{xinyi2018capsule}.
-Specifically, \citep{ms_capsule} proposed a multi-scale capsule network that is more robust and efficient for feature representation in image classification, demonstrating a competitive performance on FashionMNIST and CIFAR10 datasets. \cite{nguyen2019use} introduce a capsule network that can detect various kinds of attacks.
+Specifically, Xiang et al. \cite{ms_capsule} proposed a multi-scale capsule network that is more robust and efficient for feature representation in image classification, demonstrating a competitive performance on FashionMNIST and CIFAR10 datasets.
+Nguyen et al. \cite{nguyen2019use} introduce a capsule network that can detect various kinds of attacks.
 The model uses many fewer parameters than traditional convolutional neural networks with similar performance.

 Capsule neural network also has a intrinsic advantage for explaining its results.
-For instance, \cite{li2019capsule} produced a sentiment capsule to identify the informative logic unit and the sentiment based representations in user-item level for rating prediction.
-By introducing capsules in different layers, \cite{shahroudnejad2018improved} demonstrated the possibility of transforming deep networks into transparent networks.
+For instance, Li et al. \cite{li2019capsule} produced a sentiment capsule to identify the informative logic unit and the sentiment based representations in user-item level for rating prediction.
+By introducing capsules in different layers, Shahroudnejad et al. \cite{shahroudnejad2018improved} demonstrated the possibility of transforming deep networks into transparent networks.
 This work helps make DNNs' internal processes more understandable and provides the ability to explain their decisions.